apple/coremltools/docs-guides/_sources/source/stateful-models.md

          return self.fc(attention_output)
 ```

-Now let's compare the speed between the original model and the stateful kv-cache model.
+Now let’s compare the speed between the original model and the stateful kv-cache model.

-First we set up some hyper-parameters:
+First we set up some hyperparameters:
 ```python
 vocab_size = 32000
 embed_size = 1024